HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 - We defined three possible routes, each of which is doing the following:
   - defining what URLs to match on
   - defining what component should be rendered, should a match return true
-  - setting a prop of `exact`, which explicitly states that you will only see the component if you go to the exact path.
+  - for our `/` route, setting a prop of `exact`, which ensures that you will only see the component if you go to the exact path.

 We have made great progress so far!